 Online bulletin boards (OLBBs or OBBs) are an increasingly popular way of carrying out market research remotely.
 They allow time-poor respondents to provide insight when it is convenient for them, as well as providing a way to attach images, videos, or other files to support their thoughts, creating rich and compelling material for market research projects.
 Originally OBBs were mostly used for consumer research but have since proved their worth as a B2B research methodology as well.

 We can source validated, willing and high-quality participants from the UK, Europe and beyond for online bulletin boards, provide bulletin board moderation in most major languages and deliver detailed and thoughtful analysis of the findings.

 Our expertise in all areas of bulletin board methodologies also extends to a detailed knowledge of online platforms.
 We are able to discuss your requirements and advise you on the most appropriate choice for your project and your budget.

-Our client needed rapid turnaround recruitment of different types of domestic energy customer in each of the UK and Germany for online bulletin boards on attitudes towards energy use and generating energy at home from renewable sources.
-The profiles included people with domestic solar panels or a small-scale wind turbine, high-tech early adopters and value-driven consumers with limited financial resources.
-We recruited all of the profiles over a holiday weekend and arranged for them to complete the bulletin board over a two-day period.
-We also arranged for our client to conduct home ethnographic interviews with some UK and German participants.
+Our client wanted to conduct online bulletin boards on attitudes towards energy use and generating energy at home from renewable sources.
+We recruited all of the profiles over a holiday weekend and arranged for our client to conduct home ethnographic interviews with some UK and German participants.